MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Upgrade-SPContentDatabase.md

 The default behavior of this cmdlet causes an upgrade of the schema of the database and initiates build-to-build upgrades for all site collections within the specified content database if required.
 To prevent build-to-build upgrades of site collections, use the NoB2BSiteUpgrade parameter.

 This cmdlet does not trigger version-to-version upgrade of any site collections.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES